EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 **Differential privacy** aims at preventing adversaries from being capable to detect the presence or absence of a given individual in a dataset.
 E.g., the count of individuals with cancer from a medical database is produced with a release mechanism that when executed on datasets differing on one individual probably returns the same result.<br />
 Differential privacy defines a property on the data release mechanism.

-Informally, differential privacy requires the probability distribution on the published results of an analysis to be “essentially the same” independent of whether an individual is represented or not in the dataset.
+Informally, differential privacy requires the probability distribution on the published results of an analysis to be “essentially the same” independent of whether an individual is represented or not in the dataset.<br />
 Formally, a randomized function $K$ gives $\varepsilon$-differential privacy if for all data sets $D$ and $D'$ differing on at most one row, and all $S \subseteq Range(K), Pr[K(D) \in S] \leq e^{\varepsilon} \times Pr[K(D' ) \in S]$.

 Differential privacy is applicable to two scenarios: